|Unit||Ths. USD, SA|

 For investor and vacant condo sales, we follow the exact same procedure as that for investor and vacant single-family sales, with two exceptions.
 We look only at the sample of condominiums that are not single-family sales in the Residential Finance Survey, and we only determine regional turnover rates (rather than regional rates plus the rates in the four largest states).
 The reason for the latter restriction is a practical one—there are not enough observations involving investor and vacant condominium sales for the four individual states to get reliable turnover rates for condominiums in these states.

 Each year in October, NAR revises monthly data to incorporate the latest results from the BOC American Community Survey - ACS (family income).
+NAR also revises data when revisions are made to the BEA personal income data set.
+This data is used to forecast family income levels later than what is provided by BOC.

 Data from Real Estate Outlook: Market Trends & Insights, used with the permission of the NATIONAL ASSOCIATION OF REALTORS®.
 Copyright 1999 NATIONAL ASSOCIATION OF REALTORS®.
 Such data shall not be redistributed in any way without permission of the NATIONAL ASSOCIATION OF REALTORS®.
 Information has been obtained by the NATIONAL ASSOCIATION OF REALTORS® from sources believed to be reliable.
 However, because of the possibility of human or mechanical error by the NATIONAL ASSOCIATION OF REALTORS® or others, NATIONAL ASSOCIATION OF REALTORS® does not guarantee the accuracy, adequacy or completeness of any information and is not responsible for any error or omissions or the results obtained from the use of such information.